johnroper100/Tonalite/docs/cues/cue_settings.md

 ### Delete

 Remove this cue from the show.
-You will be prompted to make sure that you really want to do this.
+You will be prompted to make sure that you want to do this.

 ### Clone To End

-Make a duplicate of this cue and place it at the end of the cue list.
+Duplicate this cue and place it at the end of the cue list.
 The new cloned cue will have the same settings and fixture values as the cue that is being cloned.

 ### Clone To Next